Mount Philo State Park: Features

 The park features hiking trails that lead from the base to the summit of Mount Philo.
 There is a mountaintop picnic area with views of Lake Champlain, the valley, and the Adirondack Mountains and Green Mountains to the west and south.

 The entrance of Mount Philo State Park with the mountain in the background.

 There is a small camping area with a total of 10 sites including 3 lean-tos, with restrooms and hot showers.

 History

 From the late 19th century to 1924, Mt.
 Philo was a popular destination for guests of the Mt.
 Philo Inn.
 It was accessed by carriage road and had a wooden observation tower at its summit.

-The park was established in 1924 when Francies Humphreys of Brookline, Massachusetts, owner of the adjacent Mt.
+The park was established in 1924 when Francis Humphreys of Brookline, Massachusetts, owner of the adjacent Mt.
 Philo Inn, donated the land to the State of Vermont for recreational use.
 This land would become Vermont's first state park.
 In 1929, the carriage road was improved and a summit picnic area was created.
 From 1935-1937, CCC (Civilian Conservation Corps) crews further enhanced the road and picnic area and built a ranger cabin and camping sites.
 The park was listed on the National Register of Historic Places in 2001 for its importance in the state's recreational history, and for its CCC-related architecture.